-Based on data from the period 1980-1997/98, Sarkar and Bhaumik (1998) have concluded that foreign banks, despite the superior quality of services they offer, have not been a competitive threat in Delhi, West Bengal and Maharashtra, where their presence is greatest.
-This shows that competition has emerged only at the fringe, since the entry of new banks has been at the lower end.
+Based on data from the period 1980-1997/98, Sarkar and Bhaumik (1998) have concluded that foreign banks, despite the superior quality of services they offer, have not been a competitive threat in Delhi, Bengal and Maharashtra.
+West where This shows that competition presence is greatest. has emerged only at the fringe, since the entry of new banks has been at the lower end.
 Domestic private banks have gained some market share in these regions, but the impact on public-sector banks was small and gained at the expense of foreign banks.
 In Uttar Pradesh, Madhya Pradesh, Bihar, Orissa, Gujarat and Punjab, public-sector banks have been predominant before and since the reforms, thus no apparent impact from new entries was observed.
-In Tamilnadu, Kerala, Andhra Pradesh, Karnataka, Jammu and Kashmir and Rajasthan, private domestic banks have been more concentrated than in other regions and have experienced an increase in market share at the expense of public-sector banks.
+In Tamilnadu, Kerala, Andhra Pradesh, Karnataka, Jammu and Kashmir and Rajasthan, private domestic banks have been more concentrated than in other regions and have experienced an increase in market share at the expense of publicsector banks.
 But the presence of foreign banks was small.